rabirabirara/goober-eats-rust/README.md

 ## Performance benchmarks?

+#### Not really.

 I downloaded hyperfine, which makes everything easy.
 I feel sad for developers who were born earlier than me, to not have all these great tools ready for them.
 I can say nothing except that I was lucky enough to not have to work with the arcane stuff people wrote back then.
-An easy benchmark, from powershell:
+An easy and simplistic benchmark, from powershell:

 ```
 PS D:\rupo\goober_eats\target\release> hyperfine ".\goober_eats.exe ../../mapdata.txt ../../deliveries.txt"